Are Staff Gifts an Allowable Expense?

 If your business is a close company (a limited company controlled by five or fewer individuals), then an overall spend on trivial benefits in any tax year is capped at £300 per employee.

-What happens if you spend more than £50 on an employee gift?
+What happens if you spend more than the threshold for a trivial benefit on an employee gift?

-You can still gift your employee a voucher that’s worth more than £50, but you must report this to HMRC using a P11D form.
+You can still gift your employee a voucher that’s worth more than £50, but it will become taxable to both you and the employee under the benefits in kind tax rules.

-- If you buy a gift that exceeds the trivial benefit threshold of £50, you – as the employer – will be required to pay National Insurance on it.
+• You – as the employer – will be required to pay National Insurance on it

-- Your recipient – the employee – will also be required to pay tax as the gift will be classed as a taxable benefit.
+• Your recipient – the employee – will also be required to pay Income Tax on the value of the gift

 Does a cash bonus count?